 #1.
 According to the top endometriosis clinicians, the most important first step once endometriosis has been confirmed, is to find a SKILLED excision surgeon to remove the endometrial lesions and any scar tissue.
 While this surgery isn’t necessary for relieving pain in every case, it is one of the best ways to stop the progression of the disease and preserve your future fertility.

 A good surgeon can usually remove everything in one go, but there are instances where multiple excision surgeries are required – usually if a woman has had previous surgeries or if the disease has had a lot of time to progress.
-In addition, hormonal suppression is used in conjunction with surgery (Lupron is one such drug that is used).
+In addition, hormonal suppression is used in conjunction with surgery (Lupron is one such drug that is used, but I do not recommend it).

 #2.
 Additionally, women with endometriosis should also see a Pelvic Physical Therapist before, and after surgery to provide the best possible outcome for their recovery.